 According to the Physicians Committee for Responsible Medicine, the average weight you will lose on a plant-based diet is about a pound a week.
 For some people, it can also vary by two or three pounds a week if they cut out simple carbs and sweets.

-So, if you are a vegan or vegetarian, there is no need to worry at all.
-Vegetable protein contributes to various benefits, including lower cholesterol, renewed vigor, and a good physique.
-Also, one of the coolest parts of experimenting with plant-based eating is finding substitutes for your favorite foods, which are usually made with meat or animal-based products.
+So, if you are a vegan or vegetarian, there is no need to worry.
+Vegetable protein has various benefits, including lower cholesterol, renewed vigor, and a good physique.
+Also, one of the coolest parts of experimenting with plant-based eating is finding substitutes for your favorite foods, usually made with meat or animal-based products.

 Furthermore, plant-based eating requires advanced planning and effort, so commit to doing it for reasons that work for you personally.
-So, next time you are lacking in your protein intake, switch to some of the best-known vegetables with a high protein contribution to the diet.
+So, next time you lack protein intake, switch to some of the best-known vegetables with a high protein contribution to the diet.